bensonrachellaw/Spark-BSP-SEL/README.md

 1. Compile the code to form a dist directory, which will contain the compiled targets for each project
 2. package the dist into a TGZ file to form a release version

-if you want to just compile one package:
+if you want to just compile only one package, such as core:

 add " -pl core "  in the command 3 to reduce the compilation time and avoid compiling the whole spark project multiple times.

-#Deploying a new version in a cluster:
+##Deploying a new version in a cluster:

 1 cp /home/xxx/spark-2.4.0/conf/spark-env.sh.template /home/xxx/spark-2.4.0/conf/spark-env.sh